presbyterian-music-camp/website-input/README.md

 - generic week

 - where does formstack link to when complete?
-- if we move off musicamp.ca, what still links there? (facebook)
+- if we move off musicamp.ca, what still links there?
+    - facebook
+    - tom gemmell fund application
+- asp application: please notify the Treasurer immediately at pmcregistrar@gmail.com.

 - youtube
 - shared album